I Had to Give Her Back

 Our group was rushed out of the church and to the waiting car to take us back to where we were staying.
 I somehow managed to hold it together until I was alone in my room…and then I broke.
 I called my husband and cried.
 He tried to comfort me over the phone, but I couldn’t shake the memory of the mother’s pleading eyes and the way the baby had felt in my arms.

-On our travels last year, I also met an amazing woman named Christine.
-She started a dried fish stand outside her house in Kenya.
+On our travels in 2016, I also met an amazing woman named Christine.
+She started a dried fish stand outside her house in rural Kenya.
 The look of pride and accomplishment on her face and in how she carried herself was evident.
 She had something deep inside that the other women were missing.
 She was providing for her family, and she had HOPE.

 SheHopes is committed to providing women with job training and helping girls stay in school.
-We currently have sewing classes taking place in India, where women come three days a week to learn so they can stand on their own.
+We currently have sewing classes taking place in India, where women come five days a week to learn so they can stand on their own, and we’re making plans for more job training classes.
 We want to give women and girls around the world the tools and opportunities to provide for themselves financially.
 Sometimes hope looks like a sewing machine, a fish stand, and knowing that you are not alone.